davudovali/interview-full-stack/README.md

   {
     "id": 1,
     "name": "Product A",
-    "description": "Product A description",
     "price": 20
   },
   {
     "id": 2,
     "name": "Product B",
-    "description": "Product B description",
-    "price": 30
+    "price": 10
   }
 ]
 ```

-### 2. Return a single product information
+#### 2. Get product details

-Add a new endpoint `GET /api/products/:id` that returns a single product, given its ID.
+Implement a new endpoint `GET /api/products/:id` that returns a single product, given its ID.
 If the product is not found, return a `404` error status code with a meaningful error message.

 Example response: